BeccaSB/AzureDevOpsAutomation/README.md

-# AzureDevOpsAutomation
-Automate common tasks for managing Azure cloud resources with this collection of C# scripts.
-Streamline deployment, monitoring, and maintenance processes to enhance efficiency and scalability in Azure environments.

 # Azure DevOps Automation Scripts
 Overview
 This repository contains a collection of C# scripts designed to automate common tasks for managing Azure cloud resources.
 These scripts are tailored for DevOps engineers and aim to streamline deployment, monitoring, and maintenance processes within Azure environments.